algorithmic-sabotage/asrg/content/_index.md

 {{< home-item
     src="technopolitics-of-fronts/images/output-639.png"
-    title="Technopolitics of Fronts"
+    title="Communitarian Assembly on ‘Technopolitics of Fronts’"
-    subtitle="A broad-based intervention for the militant emancipatory defence of the need for community constraint of harmful algorithmic systems and their surrounding political projects, through the mechanism of the communitarian assembly, a bottom-up, horizontal structure that functions as a means to unite the spaces of technical concern and collective action." link="technopolitics-of-fronts/"
+    subtitle="A bottom-up, horizontally organised mechanism that functions as a means of uniting the spaces of artistic activism, technical concern and collective action.
+The Communitarian Assembly on ‘Technopolitics of Fronts’ provide a structure that counterbalances those aspects of computing that are toxic to ethics." link="technopolitics-of-fronts/"
 >}}